open5e/open5e/source/monsters/tome-of-beasts/G/rum-gremlin.rst

 sparking accusations and quarrels in places they inhabit before picking off isolated victims.

-**Rat Friends.** Rum gremlins are often found with rat swarms or doppelrats they have trained to help protect their nests.
+**Rat Friends.** Rum gremlins are often found with a :ref:`srd:swarm-of-rats` or one or more :ref:`tob:doppelrat` they have trained to help protect their nests.
 The sound of bells drives rum gremlins into a rage and they will go to great lengths to destroy the source of their torment.